Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Patents : A patent is a government-granted right that allows the inventor to exclude others from making, using, or selling the invention for a limited period of time.
 Patents are valuable because they protect technological innovations.

-Brands : A brand is a distinctive sign that allows consumers to identify a company's products or services.
-Brands are important because they create company recognition and build customer loyalty.
+Trademarks : A trademark is a distinctive sign that allows consumers to identify a company's products or services.
+Trademarks are important because they create company recognition and build customer loyalty.

-Goodwill : Goodwill represents the added value that a company has beyond its tangible and identifiable assets.
-It includes reputation, loyal customers and supplier relationships.
+Goodwill : Goodwill represents the added value a company has beyond its tangible and identifiable assets.
+It includes reputation, loyal customers, and supplier relationships.

-Customer relationships : These relationships include contracts and relationships with customers that can generate future revenue.
+Customer Relationships : These relationships include contracts and connections with customers that may generate future revenue.

 Trade secrets : Trade secrets include confidential information, such as formulas or manufacturing processes, that provide a competitive advantage to the company.